 ‘George’ was born in Hackney, London, in 1886.
-His father Alfred (1857-1939), a gardener, was born in Clewer, but his mother Ellen James (1862-1950) came from Sandhurst in Kent.
+His father Alfred (1857-1939), a gardener, and former coachman, was born in Clewer, but his mother Ellen James (1862-1950) came from Sandhurst in Kent.
 They married in Bermondsey in 1883 and George was the eldest of their five surviving children.

 In 1891, the family was at 13 Western Road, Reading but by 1900 they had moved to Datchet.
 The 1910 Marshall’s Directory lists ‘Slade, A, 3 Kings Villas’ under ‘Trades &c’.
 In 1911, the family home was a five-roomed Gardener’s Cottage in Leigh House where Alfred was working as a jobbing gardener for the Cholmondeleys, one of the wealthy and influential families in the village.
 (To read more about Leigh House on the DatchetHistory.org.uk website, click here )